yast/yast-autoinstallation/doc/profile_changes_SLE15.md

   a different pattern or even removed from SLE15.
 - Check that the required packages are still included in the used patterns, optionally use the `<packages>` tag to specify the required packages.
-- The list might be incomplete, some products have not been released for SLE15 yet.
+- The list above might be incomplete, some products have not been released for SLE15 yet.

 ## Registration